CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

-   all spacecraft types so we can exercise various cases of the attitude models for each detected event in the subsets, we sampled input data that will be needed for Kouba reference eclips routine and for Orekit models, from 39 minutes before the event to 39 minutes after the event.
+   all spacecraft types so we can exercise various cases of the attitude models for each detected event in the subsets, we sampled input data that will be needed for Kouba reference eclips routine and for Orekit models, from 39 minutes before the event to 39 minutes after the event with a 6 minutes step size

+   for Beidou MEO and IGSO, the attitude model calls for only four subsets:
+     - one subset where the beta angle is around -19°
+     - one subset where the beta angle is around -4°
+     - one subset where the beta angle is around +4°
+     - one subset where the beta angle is around +30° and the sample was generated from 72 hours before the event to 72 hours after the event with a three hours step size

-   the base sample generator is configured to use ITRF using IERS 2010 conventions and complete EOP including tides, parse an ANTEX file to retrieve the time-dependent mapping between PRN numbers and sat code, parse and propagate through all available SP3 files
+   the base sample generator was configured to use ITRF using IERS 2010 conventions and complete EOP including tides, parse an ANTEX file to retrieve the time-dependent mapping between PRN numbers and sat code, parse and propagate through all available SP3 files